Vercland, Hamlet of Samoens

 Until the Grand Massif Express was constructed on the edge of Samoens village, the ski pistes of Vercland were the only choice for locals, who did not want to travel too far afield and when you see old pictures of skiers in Samoens, its often on the lifts or pistes in Vercland!
 Please note that the Vercland ski lift is subject to a closure date one week prior to the Samoens ski lifts, with a replacement ski bus service in place to the Samoens telecabine.

 Accommodation here is becoming more and more sought after and there are more and more chalets popping up.
 It is popular for people who seek peace and quiet, with the added convenience of being very close to pistes and the ski lift.
-Our chalets and apartments portfolio here in Vercland has also increased, with 5 properties available year round.
+Our chalets and apartments portfolio here in Vercland has also increased, all available year round.

 You will find accommodation here not only offer spectacular views, but also plenty of space inside and outside, with some of our largest chalets in our portfolio located here in Vercland.